dkillian/RepData_PeerAssessment1/PA1_template.md

 ```
 2,304

 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+I will impute missing values with the mean of its corresponding interval.
+The implicit assumption behind this decision is that the time of day is the primary determinant of the steps taken, rather than which day it is.
+Given the analysis of weekday and weekend activity patterns below, a more robust strategy would be to impute the interval mean of the weekend or weekday, or even the interval mean of the specific day.

 ```r